The List of Kanye West Albums in Order of Release

 21. Late

-“Late Registration,” the second studio album by American rapper and producer Kanye West, made its impactful debut on August 30, 2005, through Def Jam Recordings and Roc-A-Fella Records.
-During a year-long recording process split between Hollywood and New York City studios, West collaborated with Jon Brion, resulting in a groundbreaking album featuring guest appearances from music heavyweights like Jay-Z, Common, and Jamie Foxx.
-Departing from the soul samples of his debut, “The College Dropout,” West ventured into a more orchestral realm, incorporating an array of instruments unusual in hip hop.
+“Late Registration” is the second studio album by American rapper and producer Kanye West.
+It made its real thunder on August 30, 2005, via Def Jam Recordings and Roc-A-Fella Records.
+West recorded this in the course of a whole year, moving back and forth between studios in Hollywood and New York City and working with Jon Brion.
+He came out with a breakthrough album featuring guest shots from heavy hitters like Jay-Z, Common, and Jamie Foxx.
+Building off the soul samples on his fresh-out-the-gate debut, “The College Dropout,” West moved into a more symphonic direction, with a vast array of instruments rarely used in hip hop.

 3. Graduation (2007)